Most of us have used brokers in one way or another.

 JMS is also used for global server rollouts and reliable messaging.
 Large social media sites benefit from JMS when they engage in global server rollouts.
 Most of these sites need to roll out servers on such a large scale that reliable messaging may be a challenge.
 Hence, any project that needs reliable messaging from endpoints can use JMS.

-Apache Kafka is an open-source software platform that utilizes stream-processing to provide a low-latency, high-throughput platform that handles real-time data feeds.
+Apache Kafka is an open-source software platform that utilises stream-processing to provide a low-latency, high-throughput platform that handles real-time data feeds.

 Kafka was originally developed by LinkedIn and used as a scalable messaging platform for the social media network’s central data pipeline to accommodate its growing membership.
 It was later donated to the Apache Software Foundation.